- ►What does Druva offer for business continuity?

 ►Is there any additional cost incurred apart from the cost for using Phoenix DRaaS capabilities?

-You would incur a cost for running Phoenix AWS Proxy, Phoenix storage (that stores the raw data from which AMI copies are created), and AMI copy, which is used to launch an EC2 instance for failover.
+You would incur a cost for running the Phoenix AWS Proxy, Phoenix storage (that stores the raw data from which AMI copies are created), and AMI copy, which is used to launch an EC2 instance for failover.
 If you perform failover, you will incur additional cost for the launched EC2 instance.

 ►What is the Phoenix DRaaS Failover process?